Joyce Glasser reviews The Electrical Life of Louis Wain (January 1, 2022) Cert 12A, 111 mins.

-Wain (a moustached, harelipped, Benedict Cumberbatch), an awkward, eccentric, brilliant illustrator and would-be inventor, could draw as quickly and accurately as a photographer could adjust his lens, but prefers animals.
+Wain (a moustached, harelipped, Benedict Cumberbatch), an awkward, eccentric, brilliant illustrator and would-be inventor, could draw as quickly and accurately as a photographer could adjust his lens, but prefers animals to humans.
 This is brought into focus in the first scenes as he informs Dan Rider (Adeel Akhtar), a book seller he meets on a train, when he agrees to sketch Rider’s dog for free.
-When Louis arrives at the offices of Illustrated London News with his commissions from a country fair, he is wounded and muddy, but produces an astonishing sketch of the charging bull.
+When Wain arrives at the offices of Illustrated London News with his commissions from a country fair, he is wounded and muddy, but produces an astonishing sketch of the charging bull.

 The 1880s is a period of invention and discovery and Wain wants to be an artist, write an opera and develop his inventions.
 When his father, a traveling textile salesman, dies, Louis, aged 20, struggles to support his ailing mother and five sisters.
-The woman cling to their respectability and class status despite Louis’s inability to negotiate a salary commensurate with his talent.
+The women cling to their respectability and class status despite Wain’s inability to negotiate a salary commensurate with his talent.